anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 ```

 **Note:**
-Since, move operation causes transfer of ownership, using a moved-from object afterward i.e. `v1` in the above case, can lead to trouble, because `v1` will not longer own the memory it was holding onto previously.
+Since, move operation causes transfer of ownership, using a moved-from object afterward i.e. `v1` in the above case, can lead to trouble, because `v1` will no longer own the memory it was holding onto previously.
 Although, being an lvalue, it has a name and lives on, until its scope expires and it gets destroyed.
 It can be misused in clever ways if you know what you're doing.

-If we check the definition of std::move we realize that `std::move()` contrary to its name doesn't move anything; instead it unconditionally casts its input to an rvalue reference.
+If we check the definition of std::move we realize that `std::move()`, contrary to its name, doesn't move anything; instead it unconditionally casts its input to an rvalue reference.

 ```cpp
 template <typename T>